City Rejects BOS Opposition as Plan Moves Forward

 Sangamon County Board Chairman Andy Van Meter also addressed the funding model.

 “This will be paid for by the people who use these facilities,” Van Meter said.
-“She’s crafted a program that assures us that there is adequate money here to get the job done, and she’s also crafted a program that’s assured us that we will not be raising taxes on local citizens of our community.”
+“She’s (Turner) crafted a program that assures us that there is adequate money here to get the job done, and she’s also crafted a program that’s assured us that we will not be raising taxes on local citizens of our community.”

 Supporters say the project is aimed at bringing more conventions and outside spending into downtown Springfield.

-Mike Coffey, chairman of the Springfield Metropolitan Exposition and Auditorium Authority board, said the city has long been limited by the lack of a connected hotel.
-“Listen, we need a headquarter hotel in the capital city,” Coffey said.
-“A five hundred person convention will generate about a couple hundred thousand dollars in spending in the capital city.”
+“We need a headquarter hotel in the capital city,” Coffey said.
+“A five hundred person convention will generate a couple hundred thousand dollars in spending in the capital city.”

 City ordinances would still apply, and the authority would not override local regulations.